Hitchin Town F.C.: Supporters

 In the 2011–12 season Hitchin's average attendance was 388, making them the fifth best supported club in the Southern League Premier Division.
 This was a record for the club in the Southern League Premier.
 In the 2013–14 season, the average was still 342 (equal seventh best), despite a number of Saturday prestige games being postponed and rescheduled to midweek evenings.
 In 2014-15 the average increased to 391 as community initiatives (such as Forces and Ladies' Days) and the success of Monday evenings for midweek games contributed strongly.
 This increased again in 2015–16 as a result of further community initiatives and finishing the season in the play-off places; the average gate was 423.
 In 2016–17, the average rose further to 478, followed by 430 in 2017–18, including an impressive 755 for the Non-League Day fixture versus Stratford Town F.C.

+It was in 2018 that Hitchin Town started to sell tickets online for their fixtures.
+Whilst there was some resistance to this at the start, it proved massively helpful in organising a FA Cup First Round tie against Solihull Moors in November of that year, with around 2700 of the 3148 attendance buying their tickets online.
+Fast forward to the pandemic, attendance restrictions of 600 and the need to "track and trace" all attendees at games, and ticketing online became a necessity, with a 600 limit placed on maximum capacity for the League games that did take place.
+But post-Covid and online ticketing saw a marked change in the demographic profile of Hitchin Town supporters, with more families and younger people starting to attend matches.
+The club saw an increase in attendances in spite of the online ticketing policy and games being all ticket.

+In 2024, by which time the club was back on an even footing and with enough volunteers for match days, it introduced a small match day ticket office window with a view to helping those who had previously had greater challenges with acquiring online tickets.
+Payment is card only and no cash is accepted at this ticket office, but attendances have continued to thrive and at the present time this season (March 2026) the average attendance for League games stands at 727, out of which almost 90% of attendees have bought their tickets online in advance.

+Community

+Hitchin Town F.C. operates a range of community engagement initiatives, including a matchday mascot programme for local grassroots football clubs, schools and youth organisations.
+Participants are given a behind-the-scenes tour of Top Field, meet the players, walk onto the pitch before kick-off and take part in activities on the pitch at half-time.
+Clubs and organisations that have participated include Hitchin Town Youth FC, Hitchin Belles, FC Comets, Letchworth Eagles, local schools and Cub groups.